-With an established financial sector, expats will find that banking and taxes in Ireland are similar to that of the UK and the USA.
-Regardless, no matter where you are, taxes can quickly become complicated, and even more so in unfamiliar surroundings.
-We therefore recommended that expats hire a tax expert.
+With an established financial sector, banking and taxes in Ireland are similar to those of the UK and the USA.
+Regardless of where you are, taxes can quickly become complicated, even more so in unfamiliar surroundings.
+We therefore recommend that expats hire a tax expert.

 The biggest banks in Ireland are traditionally Bank of Ireland, Allied Irish Banks, Danske Bank and Ulster Bank.
-There are also many multinational banks that have branches in Ireland – this can be useful for serial expats or those who already have an account with the same bank back home.
+Many multinational banks also have branches in Ireland, which can be useful for serial expats or those who already have an account with the same bank back home.

 Currency in Ireland

-As part of the European Union, the official currency of Ireland is the Euro (EUR), which is divided into 100 cents.
+As part of the European Union, Ireland's official currency is the Euro (EUR), which is divided into 100 cents.

 • Notes: 5 EUR, 10 EUR, 20 EUR, 50 EUR, 100 EUR, 200 EUR and 500 EUR